ibeepboop/100-days-of-code/r1-log.md

 ### R1D7
 No actual coding, but got a schedule together for next week's proceedings.
 Also got a Pluralsight membership and started watching the CompTIA A+ series of videos.
 Excited to keep exploring Pluralsight's offerings!

+### R1D8 & 9
+Worked through Sections 6 & 7 of Brad Hussey's Udemy Course "The Ultimate Web Designer and Developer Course."
+Made a basic webpage (Mac from "It's Always Sunny in Philadelphia's 'personal' website; it's pretty funny).
+Mostly wanted to work through this course and see if there was any more HTML I could learn from him that I hadn't already learned.
+Most of it was review, but I did get in some more practice making HTML forms.